ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 ![Scenario5](images/Scenario5.jpg)
 <br>

-## 5. Extending & Customizing
+## 5. Extending and Customizing
 Any changes you need to make to adapt to a specific legacy system can be done in the provided sample nodes.
-To do so you first need to import the project you downloaded - /forgerock-am-ora-migration-sso-jit/openam-modernize-oracle-auth-nodes from GitHub in your preferred IDE.
+To make changes, start by importing the project you downloaded from GitHub (/forgerock-am-ora-migration-sso-jit/openam-modernize-oracle-auth-nodes) in your preferred IDE.
 The node classes and additional files are described in <b>Chapter 3.3 - Tree Nodes</b>.
 + <b>Example</b>: To add or remove additional profile attributes, the node <b>Legacy-ORA-Create FR User</b> can be updated.
-In the method <b>process</b> you can retrieve additional attributes from the legacy profile details call.
-You can then map them on the request body from the <b>createProvisioningRequestEntity()</b> method.
+In the method <b>process</b>, you can retrieve additional attributes from the legacy profile details call.
+Then you can map them on the request body from the <b>createProvisioningRequestEntity()</b> method.

-## 6. Troubleshooting common problems
+## 6. Troubleshooting Common Problems
-+ <b>Problem:</b> Changes in configuration don't show up in the OpenAM console after deploy.<br>
++ <b>Problem:</b> Changes in configuration don't show up in the AM console after deployment.<br>
-<b>Solution:</b> Make sure to imcrement the plugin version from the method getPluginVersion() associated to the modified Node if any changes are made in the Config of a node in the java class or the properties file.
+<b>Solution:</b> Make sure to increment the plugin version from the method getPluginVersion() associated with the modified node if any changes are made in the configuration of a node in the Java class or the properties file.
 <br><br>
 + <b>Problem:</b> No nodes, not even the out of the box ones, are displayed in the tree creation screen.<br>
-<b>Solution:</b> Check the nodes <b>@Attribute(order = number)</b> annotations.
-This can happen if two or more properties in the same node, have the same <b>order = number</b>.
+<b>Solution:</b> Check the node's <b>@Attribute(order = number)</b> annotations.
+This can happen if two or more properties in the same node have the same <b>order = number</b>.

 ## 7. Known issues
 + N/A